-Once you’ve read through your potential MSP’s proposal, and have reviewed your Managed Services Agreement, you should understand what it says.
+Once you’ve read through your potential MSP’s proposal and have reviewed the Managed Services Agreement, you should make sure you actually understand the terms.
 If you are left confused, it’s a red flag.
-If your potential MSP is unable to explain it to you, an even bigger red flag.
-A trustworthy provider will distill their services into clear concepts that a less technical person understands.
+If your potential MSP is unable to explain it to you, it’s an even bigger red flag.
+A trustworthy provider will distill their services into clear concepts that someone with less technical know-how can understand.

-After reading your proposal and agreement, there are a few questions you should ask.
+After reading the MSP sales pitch and associated contract, there are a few questions you should ask.
 Do you know what you’re getting?
 Do you know what you’re not?
 Do they provide the ability to customize services to fit your business?
 A provider with a “one size fits all” agreement is focused on their payday, not customer service.

 Their Service Team

 Part of your vetting process should include understanding the types of talent that will be working for your company.
 How many technical people will be working for you?
-Do they provide a technical champion that’s invested in being your primary point of contact?
-Do they have an efficient way to escalate complex issues to senior technical staff?
+Do they provide a champion that’s invested in being your primary point of contact?
+Do they have an efficient way to escalate complex issues to senior staff?
 You deserve to know who will be working with your company and what their processes are.
-This understanding will help build a level of trust between you and your Managed Services Provider.
+This understanding will help build a level of trust between you and your managed services provider.

-Customer service is key in developing trust with any MSP.
-If the provider has long-term employees, they probably have good sense about quality service.
+Customer service is key in developing trust, and it should be emphasized from the moment you first hear the provider’s managed services sales pitch.
+If the provider has long-term employees, they probably have a good sense about quality service.
 If your provider outsources part or all of their engineering talent, you will have to decide how comfortable you are with another outside party working on your systems.
-Ask your provider about who you will be working with, their technical qualifications, years in the industry, and time with the organization.
-If the people you’re going to work with are the types of people you would hire, then you have a green flag.
+Ask your provider who you will be working with, their technical qualifications, years in the industry, and time with the organization.
+If those you’re going to be working with are the types of people you would hire, consider it a green flag.
 You need to trust your provider as a whole, which includes trusting them on an employee level.

-If a provider has a lot of employee turnover, or if individuals don’t have a breadth of technical skills, you can be certain you’ll be bounced around and issues will take a while to be resolved.
-This will only leave you questioning your trust for your MSP.
+If a provider has a lot of employee turnover, or if individuals don’t have a breadth of technical skills, you can be certain you’ll be bounced around, and issues will take a while to be resolved.
+This will only leave you questioning your trust in your MSP.

 Tools and Documentation

-Asking your provider about the tools and documentation they provide is a good indicator of whether you can trust the provider.
-You want to know your provider is reliable and their processes will work to support your business.
+Every managed services sales pitch should include a comprehensive overview of all the tools and documentation that your company will gain access to over the course of the contract.
+To confirm the specifics, ask your potential provider what these might include.
+You want to know your MSP is reliable and their processes will work to support your business.
 Do they provide a couple of ways to open a support ticket?
 Is there a portal or platform that allows you to see your open tickets and their status?
 Does the provider use a management platform that addresses incidents, proactive services, and automated repairs and patching?
 A trustworthy provider will document their work and will not close tickets without a successful resolution.

 A quality organization will also help your business with projects and may offer vCIO services.
-They’ll have a team that specializes in architecture, design, and integration, and this project team will work closely with the service and support team.
+They’ll have a team that specializes in architecture, design, and integration, and this department will work closely with the service and support team.

-A trusted MSP should have a periodic process for a high-level review of your organization and the services that have been provided during that period.
-A good MSP will also point out services you are paying for, but not using.
+A trusted MSP should have a periodic process for a high-level review of your organization and the services that have been provided during that period, as well.
+A good MSP will also point out services you are paying for but not using.
 This reporting may take place in the form of a Quarterly Business Review.

 Finally, an MSP should offer an avenue for feedback.
-Your potential MSP should poll for satisfaction and make people available to escalate concerns to.
-By listening to customer feedback, and establishing lines of communication with clients, MSPs demonstrate the work they put forth to establish a trusting relationship with clients.
+Your potential MSP should poll for satisfaction and make it easy for clients to escalate concerns.
+By listening to customer feedback and establishing lines of communication with clients, reputable MSPs demonstrate their commitment to those they serve.

 How can you trust a provider that does not prioritize your organization’s security?
 You can’t.

-With the number of cyber attacks on the rise, your new service provider must have security at the top of their list.
-You need to be certain that the tools and resources they use to connect to your organization are not going to serve as a conduit for an attack.
+With the number of cyber attacks on the rise, your new service provider must have security at the top of their list, making it a core component of the MSP sales pitch.
+You need to be certain the tools and resources they use to connect to your organization are not going to serve as a conduit for an attack.

 Aside from trusting an MSP to protect your business from cyber attacks, you will also need to trust them with your most important data.
 How can you trust your service provider with an admin password to your most important systems?
-How can you trust that your new service provider isn’t going to expose your sensitive information to the wrong people?
+How can you be sure your new service provider isn’t going to expose your sensitive information to the wrong people?

-You should also ask your potential provider if their employees sign NDAs.
-If they do not, ask if they are willing to sign an NDA before entering a business relationship with you.
+Finally, ask your potential provider if their employees sign NDAs.
+If they do not, ask if they are willing to sign an NDA before entering into a business relationship with you.
 This added protection will demonstrate an MSP’s commitment to protecting your information and ensuring you feel secure in your IT environment.

-Do your homework on a potential service provider.
+Do your homework on a potential service provider, no matter how detailed their MSP sales pitch is.
 How long have they been in business?
 Can they provide references?
 How long do customers stay with them?
-If they have a lot of client turnover, it’s a telltale sign that their services are poor, and they cannot be trusted.
+If they have a lot of client turnover, it’s a telltale sign that their services are poor and they cannot be trusted.

 Most of this research can be done online and through social media.
 Organizations unhappy with their MSP do not tend to be shy with their criticisms.
 Take the time to do your research.
-If a number of customers leave poor reviews, or you cannot find any reviews for your provider, red flag.
+If a number of customers leave poor reviews—or you cannot find any reviews for your provider—consider it a red flag.

 A good service provider with happy customers is going to have plenty to say about their successful mission.
-In a presales interview, look for a provider who is proud of the work they do, not only giving you a rehearsed sales pitch.
+In the presales interview, look for a provider that stands behind the work they do.